smonolo/youroad/README.md

 - `npm install`: Install required dependencies
 - Create a `.env` file in `apps/api` and fill it with `DATABASE_URL="YOUR_POSTGRESQL_DATABASE_URL"`
 - Update `.env` in `apps/site` and replace the value of `API_URL` to `http://localhost:8080`
+- Run `npx prisma db push` in `apps/api` if you are running your own database
 - `npm run dev`: Run website and API together

 ## Technical Implementation & Stack